bhky/opennsfw2/README.md

 Yahoo model, with references to its previous third-party [TensorFlow 1 implementation](https://github.com/mdietrichstein/tensorflow-open_nsfw).

+Please see the description in the Yahoo project page (linked above) for the definition of NSFW in this context, and the model training details.

 # Installation

 Python 3.7 or above is required.
 Tested for 3.7, 3.8, and 3.9.